Planning on towing your caravan, trailer tent or fifth wheeler in Europe post Brexit?

 Caravan insurance

-You’ll need a copy of your caravan insurance (including your certificate of insurance) as you would now.
+You’ll need a copy of your caravan insurance (including your certificate of insurance).

 Vehicle registration document (V5C)